 While it is obvious that nutrient intakes should be proportional to bodyweight in order to attain any desired level within the body, and while it is very well known that bodyweight variation accounts for a lot of the scatter in dose-response data across multiple individuals, it would be unfair to blame doctors, advisors and governments for not adopting bodyweight ratio based vitamin D supplemental intakes.
 It is routine to specify many drug quantities as ratios of bodyweight, so the concept is fundamental to medicine.
-However, there has been a paucity of research into this matter.
+However, there has been a paucity of research into vitamin D3 supplemental intakes specified as a ratio of bodyweight.
 If it were acceptable to have doctors and other healthcare professionals fussing over everyone's 25(OH)D levels on a continual basis, then no such ratio-based guidance would be needed.
 Each person would adjust their supplemental quantities until their 25(OH)D blood tests returned values they or their doctor decided were acceptable.
 However, this does not work for babies - or for almost anyone else.
 The cost and inconvenience of blood tests is totally excessive, and vastly more expensive than the minimal cost of weekly (to every 10 days) vitamin D supplement capsules or tablets.
 (In the USA, I have been reliably informed, hospitals charge insurers USD$300 per vitamin D test.)
 Even if vitamin D tests were non-invasive and free, this level of medical involvement is excessive.
 The question is how to devise guidance, which any literate and minimally numerate person can follow, to ensure that most people (ideally everyone, but this is impossible - 90 to 95% would be good) supplement enough vitamin D3 at all stages of their life, to maximise their health.
 There is a wide range of 25(OH)D levels which will ensure this, except for those with autoimmune inflammatory disorders who generally need more than 125 nmol/L 50 ng/mL 25(OH)D to suppress these symptoms, in the absence of helminths.
 The situation is made much easier by the very wide gap between the minimal level, as just mentioned, and the level three times this - 375 nmol/L 150 ng/mL at which toxicity may become a problem for some people.
 The situation is made easier still by the strong self-limiting nature of the activity of the 24-hydroxylase enzymes which degrade 25(OH)D in proportion to its level.
 So despite widespread, ill-informed, fears of toxicity, vitamin D is a relatively easy nutrient to choose intake quantities for, without any medical involvement.
 This can only be done by basing it on ratios of bodyweight, with different ratios for those suffering from obesity.
 The guidance below was validated and in part developed by Prof. Sunil Wimalawansa.
 It has been adopted by the Front Line COVID-19 Critical Care Alliance (FLCCC) in their IMASK+ COVID-19 early treatment protocol (as a general measure for health, not as treatment for any disease):

 https://covid19criticalcare.com/covid-19-protocols/i-mask-plus-protocol/